Sea queen

-Sea queens were how gay men who worked aboard mainly merchant vessels were described before the 1960s.
-They were predominantly effeminate gay men who worked either in entertainment or as waiters on cruise ships, often becoming off-shore 'wives' for heterosexual sailors for the duration of voyages.
-They could also be found within the Navy as the nonfiction historical monograph Hello Sailor!
-The Hidden History of Gay Life at Sea by Paul Baker and Jo Stanley describes through the stories and experiences of sea queens from the Navy.
-In addition to this, the use of the Polari language can be drawn back to sea queens along with the attempted expulsion of gay, male sailors in Newport, Rhode Island after WWI.
+Sea queens is a term referring to gay men who worked aboard mainly merchant vessels before the 1960s.
+They were predominantly effeminate men who worked in entertainment or as waiters on cruise ships, often acting as off-shore 'wives' for heterosexual sailors during voyages.
+They were also present in the Navy, as described in the nonfiction monograph Hello Sailor!
+The Hidden History of Gay Life at Sea by Paul Baker and Jo Stanley, which shares their stories and experiences.
+The use of Polari language and the attempted expulsion of gay male sailors in Newport, Rhode Island after World War I can also be traced back to sea queens.

 Written narrative

 Hello Sailor!
 The Hidden History of Gay Life at Sea

 During the 1950s and 1960s a large percentage of gay men began joining the Navy.
 In the Navy, gay men could be truthful about their sexuality.
 They used it as an outlet of freedom where they could express themselves, whether that was through different clothing or other traits and were able to do this without the fear of being discriminated against.